"??"

 Although research indicates that upper respiratory illness infections are surprisingly reluctant transmitters, upper respiratory illness transmission may escalate during winter sports seasons.
 The impact of upper respiratory illness on selected pulmonary, cardiac, and skeletal muscle functions may lead to illness complications in athletes, and sport performance during illness may also decline.
 Athletes should monitor symptoms, adjust training schedules, and rest during an upper respiratory illness.

-When to Train If symptoms are ?above the neck,? such as stuffy or runny nose, sneezing, or sore throat with no other body symptoms, then the athlete can proceed cautiously through a workout at half speed.
+If symptoms are ?above the neck,? such as stuffy or runny nose, sneezing, or sore throat with no other body symptoms, then the athlete can proceed cautiously through a workout at half speed.
 If their congestion clears within a few minutes of starting exercise, the intensity can gradually be increased.

-When Not to Train If an athlete has ?below the neck? symptoms, including fever, aching muscles, coughing, vomiting or diarrhea, the athlete should not train.?Athletes who feel they may be getting ill should reduce their training schedule for 1 or 2 days.
+If an athlete has ?below the neck? symptoms, including fever, aching muscles, coughing, vomiting or diarrhea, the athlete should not train.?Athletes who feel they may be getting ill should reduce their training schedule for 1 or 2 days.
 Exercising during an incubation phase of an infection may worsen an illness.?Symptom severity and duration of illness may be increased if one is exercising during an illness.
 Training can resume depending on the type of infection beginning at moderate levels and gradual returning to max, which can range between 3-5 days for up to 3 weeks.

-When to Play Returning to training and returning to play or competition are different.
+Returning to training and returning to play or competition are different.
 Return to competition criteria is stricter than return to training or practice.
 Return to play is contingent on a clear physical exam.?Ideally, the athlete has returned to training at moderate levels and progressed back to their maximum level prior to competition.

 Classic symptoms are fatigue, sore throat, runny nose, headache and aching limbs, fever and cough.